itsjafer/reverse-stock-split-arbitrage/README.md

 WB2_TOKEN_EXPIRATION # webull
 WB2_UUID # webull
-WB2_TRADE_TOKEN # six digit trading pass code for webull ALLY_ACCOUNT_NBR=
+WB2_TRADE_TOKEN # six digit trading pass code for webull ALLY_ACCOUNT_NBR
 ALLY_CONSUMER_KEY
 ALLY_CONSUMER_SECRET
 ALLY_OAUTH_SECRET
 ALLY_OAUTH_TOKEN
 ```

-Once you've got credentials set up, you can call the script by running `python main.py --tweet text of the message goes here`.
+Once you've got credentials set up, you can call the script manually by running `python main.py --tweet text of the message goes here`.
 For example, `python main.py --dryrun --tweet "I'm buying 4 shares of \$TSLA"` will trigger the script to do a dryrun attempt to buy 4 shares of TSLA on all accounts linked.
 Note that the dollar sign had to be escaped because bash interprets `$TSLA` as a variable.

 ## To Do